 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA Safe Drinking Water Information Hotline at 800.426.4791.
+More information about contaminants and potential health effects can be obtained by calling the EPA Safe Drinking Water Information Hotline at 800.426.4791 or visiting epa.gov/safewater.